Parent's Guide: Helping Your Student Apply to Medical School

 There are times when parental intervention is appropriate, but, in general, medical schools believe that applicants should function independently and expect the materials submitted by applicants are entirely their own work.
 Active involvement by a parent, however well intended, is likely to undermine the school’s view of the applicant as a responsible adult capable of managing complex challenges.

 What if I’m a physician or health care professional and have been through this myself?

-According to Julie Chanatry, chemistry instructor and health professions advisor at Colgate University and a past-president of the National Association of Advisors for the Health Professions, “It is good advice to tell your son or daughter to seek out the health professions advisor on their campus.
-The advisor will want to establish a relationship with each applicant to encourage them to develop independence, responsibility, and good judgment—qualities valued by medical schools.”
+According to Julie Chanatry, chemistry instructor and health professions advisor at Colgate University and past president of the National Association of Advisors for the Health Professions (NAAHP), “It is good advice to tell your son or daughter to seek out the health professions advisor on their campus.
+The advisor will want to establish a relationship with each applicant to encourage them to develop independence, responsibility, and good judgment — qualities valued by medical schools.”

 Chanatry adds, "Parental intervention is occasionally appropriate, but an overly involved parent almost always does more harm than good.
 Over-involvement hampers the advising process and may be disadvantageous to a student going through the application process, and it may cause advisors to question the maturity of a student and their motivation for medicine when they are consistently dealing with a parent rather than a student.”

-You can also help by sharing reliable sources of information with your student, such as resources from the AAMC website or the NAAHP website.
+One way you can help is by sharing reliable sources of information, such as resources from the AAMC website, aamc.org/students, or the NAAHP website, naahp.org.

 What type of parental involvement is permitted when applying for financial aid?